- Identify common types of tests given in a college class and their purposes

-In college courses, tests are usually verbal—you might be asked to give an oral presentation, for example—or written—you might be asked to mark or write out your answers on paper or on a computer.
-For special courses you might also encounter physical tests, in which you’re asked to perform a set of skills (like demonstrating the procedure for giving someone CPR, for instance).
+In college courses, tests are usually verbal or written.
+In a verbal test, you might be asked to give an oral presentation, for example.
+For a written test, you might be asked to mark or write out your answers on paper or on a computer.
+For special courses, you might also encounter physical tests in which you’re asked to perform a set of skills (like demonstrating the procedure for giving someone CPR, for instance).

 Below is a sampling of common test formats you may encounter.
 If you know what kind of test you’ll be taking, you can tailor your study approach to the format.